andrewmtam/smooth-tween/README.md

         All animation content goes here
     </div>
     <div class='scrollable' >
+        <div class='scrollable-height-setter'></div>
-        This div will actually be empty!
+        This div will actually be empty, other than the height setter!
-        But it will be scrollable and have a calculated height
+        It's main purpose is to capture scroll events natively, and pass them off to the tween-machine to do its thing.
     </div>
 </body>
 ```